Chadderton: Toponymy

-The name Chadderton derives from Caderton, which is believed to be a combination of the Brythonic word Cader or Cater (modern Caer), indicating a fortified place amongst the hills, or the cadeir, "chair, throne", and the Old English suffix -ton meaning a settlement.
+The name Chadderton derives from Caderton, which is believed to be from a variant of the name Chad, from Old English Ceadda, or a combination of the Brythonic word Cader or Cater (modern Caer), indicating a fortified place amongst the hills, or the cadeir, "chair, throne", and the Old English suffix -ton meaning a settlement.
 The University of Nottingham's Institute for Name-Studies has offered a similar suggestion, that the name Chadderton means "farm or settlement at the hill called Cadeir".
 This name is believed to date from the 7th century, when Angles colonised the region following the Battle of Chester.
 It has been suggested that the Anglian settlers found a few Brythonic Celts already inhabiting what is now called Chadderton, and borrowed their name for the hill, "Chadder", adding their own word for a settlement to the end.
 Archaic spellings include Chaderthon, Chaderton, Chaterton and Chatherton.
 The first known written record of the name Chadderton is in a legal document relating to land tenure, in about 1220.